mmwyl/ai-dev-tasks/README.md

 ## 🛠️ How to Use

+Looking for a detailed Chinese guide?
+See: [用户手册（中文）](user-guide.zh-CN.md)

 1. **Clone or Download:** Get these `.md` files into your project or a central location where your AI tool can access them.
    ```bash
    git clone https://github.com/snarktank/ai-dev-tasks.git